reactioncommerce/reaction-development-platform/README.md

 ## Overview

-This project is the foundation for the next generation of Reaction Commerce software.
+Reaction Platform is a customizable, real-time, reactive commerce solution.
+This repository is the quickest way to get started with [Reaction][10] and its supporting services.

 ## Features

+* An ultra modern, enterprise-ready, real-time commerce platform.
 * A microservices based architecture.
 * Docker based development environment.
-* Services are pre-wired and ready to run locally with a single CLI command.
+* Launched and configured with a single CLI command.

 ### Project Structure

-Reaction NEXT is build upon a microservices architecture.
-The [reaction-next][8] project is a shell that contains build tools to bootstrap the environment.
+Reaction Platform is built with a microservices architecture.
+This project provides the tooling to easily orchestrate the services in a local development environment.

-Each microservice will be cloned as a child directory within this project.
+Platform services will be cloned as a child directories within this project.

 ## Prerequisites